 Have you noticed…. there’s still no reference to targets?

 As an example, let’s take a child who struggles to write, whose ability to produce written work that properly reflects their level of ability is impacted.
 Of course, they want: ‘their work to be recorded to a level that reflects their ability’.
 Practising writing for 5 minutes a day is unlikely to level the playing field anytime soon is it?
-It may be important and this provision may be considered beneficial, but a true equal chance for this child to achieve their best will require more imaginative support.
+It may be important and this provision may be considered beneficial, but a truly equal chance for this child to achieve their best will require more imaginative support.

 How about anxiety?
 Working with the child and parents, and possibly additional experts, the triggers in school for anxiety should be identified.
-If anxiety (as a barrier to learning) is to be reduced to a level that means the child can learn on parr with their peers then a number of accommodations may be required.
+If anxiety (as a barrier to learning) is to be reduced to a level that means the child can learn on par with their peers then a number of accommodations may be required.
 These might include: